-THE JOB: Under general direction, perform difficult and responsible professional civil engineering work in the field and office that includes planning, design, and construction of roads, bridges, sanitation, sewage, drainage, water, refuse disposal, and other public works facilities; review engineering plans and specifications, and land development project plans prepared by professional consultants; and do other work as required.
-A Civil Engineer may act as resident engineer on very large or complex construction projects and may supervise subordinate professional and sub-professional engineering personnel engaged in such work.
+THE JOB: Under general supervision, perform planning, design, and construction management of roads, bridges, sanitation, sewage, drainage, water, refuse disposal, and other public works facilities; review less complex engineering plans and specifications, and land development project plans prepared by professional consultants; and do other work as required.

 The current vacancies are in various divisions of the Department of Public Works, including Road Design, Sanitation Engineering, and Construction Management.
 Sanitation Engineering is responsible for the design and management of improvements for one domestic water system, one recycled water system, three sanitary sewer districts, and several County Service Areas, including pump stations and small treatment plants.
 The Road Design division is responsible for design work of various County transportation capital improvement projects, as well as storm damage road repair projects and bridge rehabilitation projects.
 The Construction Management division manages construction projects for the various divisions of the Public Works Department; these include projects for Roads, Sanitation, Storm Water, and Flood Control.